jaantollander/masters-thesis/content/21_puhti.md

 Its quota depends on how much the user requests for the job.

 - Tmp, mounted on RAMDisk, is intended for login and interactive jobs to perform I/O heavy operations such as post and preprocessing data, compiling libraries, or compressing data.

-In this work, we do not monitor the usage of the local storage areas.
-Monitoring their usage is complicated; we cannot use Lustre Jobstats.
-In the future, a more practical option is to monitor the reservations for local storage.

 In CSC systems, users have a user account that can belong to one or more *projects*.
 We use projects for setting quotas and accounting for computational resources and storage.